Ken Hodge Jr.: Playing career

 Hodge began playing for his high-school team as a 16-year-old forward for the St. John's Prep and playing two years, appearing in 44 games and recording 47-71-118 numbers.
 After graduating he entered the NHL draft.

-Hodge was selected by Minnesota in the third round (46th overall) of the 1984 NHL Entry Draft.
+Hodge was selected by Minnesota in the third round (46th overall) of the 1984 NHL entry draft.
 He then played three seasons with Boston College, being named Hockey East Rookie of the Year during his freshman year in 1984-85.
 He scored 20 goals and 64 points in 44 games, after only appearing in 21 games in his sophomore year.
 He then had 62 points in 37 games during the 1986-87 season, helping Boston College claim the Hockey East regular season and tournament titles.

 He began his professional career in 1987–88 with the Kalamazoo Wings in the International Hockey League.
-He played three seasons with Kalamazoo, having a 71 point season in 1988-89 and a 86 point season the following year in 1989-90.
+He played three seasons with Kalamazoo, having a 71-point season in 1988-89 and a 86-point season the following year in 1989–90.
 His NHL debut with five games with the North Stars in 1988–89.
-He was traded to the Boston Bruins on August 21, 1990 in exchange for the draft pick later used to select Dallas Stars defensive forward and multiple Selke Trophy winner Jere Lehtinen.
+He was traded to the Boston Bruins on August 21, 1990, in exchange for the draft pick later used to select Dallas Stars defensive forward and multiple Selke Trophy winner Jere Lehtinen.

 Hodge's best season was with the Bruins in 1990–91, when he scored 30 goals and added 29 assists, and was named to the NHL All-Rookie Team.
 On September 4, 1992, the Bruins traded him to the Tampa Bay Lightning with Matt Hervey for Darin Kimble and future considerations.
 Hodge's last NHL season was 1992–93 with Tampa Bay, when he had two goals and seven assists in 25 games.
 He played several more seasons in the minors, then two seasons in Europe, putting up decent numbers but ultimately retired after the 1997–98 season.

+Retirement

 Since retirement hodge has served as a coach and senior advisor for the Boston hockey academy.
+In 2024-25 he served as the associate head coach for the 15U AAA team that won the EP Cup Series 15O Championship.

-He is also a member of the Bruins alumni organization playing in games to help raise money for charitable causes.
+Since 2023 he has served as vice president of the Bruins alumni organization and plays charity games help raise money for multiple charitable causes.
+In 2026 he was named the organizations president.

+Personal life

+Ken Hodge Jr. was born on April 13, 1966, in Windsor, Ontario, Canada.
+He is the eldest son of Ken Hodge Sr, who played 13 seasons in the NHL, and his wife Marry.
+He has two younger brothers, Brendon and Dan Hodge, both of whom also played collegiate hockey.
+Dan was drafted to the Bruins the same year as Hodge, and played ten years in the minor leagues, mostly with the Peoria Rivermen of the ECHL.